ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python4.md

 ## Exercise 5 - Quality-based fastq trimmer

 Okay, now let's try something more complex... a tool for trimming fastq sequences using a quality score cutoff.
 We will only do this for single-end Illumina reads just to make it easier.
 First, you need to understand the fastq format and how the quality scores are encoded.
+So let's take a look at some [bioinformatics file types](filetypes).